Radium: the 88th Element

 It appears current design schools have forgotten to preach their roots and are more concerned about teaching software when it’s really the hardware, our eyes and brains, that need upgrading.
 Science has documented that young children have an innate gift for creating a flawless composition.
 I’ve spent a lifetime of daily observation learning to “see” as clearly as I did when I was a child.

 Two logos exhibit these design sins, and both were released in 2021.
 I’ve waitied a couple of years to not only see what the public thinks, but I really wanted to see if I would change my mind and eventually be swayed by their design eccentricities disguised cleverly as design-speak jargon.
 I’m still not convinced that these design upgrades were introduced with a perfection of design prose as to seemingly make excuses disguised as the very reasons they decided to use poor judgement.
 I guess they didn’t think other graphic designers would notice.
-It appears that these two logos are apparently offensive, and illegible, to the masses, not just design masters, of which I am not myself.
+It appears that these two logos are apparently offensive, and illegible, to the masses, not just design masters, of which I am not.

 I am schooled in design dating back many decades, but I am so thankful that I was taught the principles of design before we ever even opened Photoshop or Illustrator which back in those times there were no layers in Photoshop and I think Illustrator was version 5.
 Am I a dinosaur?
 To some, but wisdom comes, if we’re lucky, not only through study, but also by making plenty of the same mistakes myself time and again until my eyes can finally “see” allowing me to create a solution that produces what all graphic design aspires to: to communicate above all else.